chrisarcand/dug/README.md

 7. Set a cron and forget about it (this is what I do, 60 second polling).
 Or deploy Dug in a web application.
 Or even just write a loop in your script `loop do; Dug::Runner.run; sleep 60; end`.
 How you run it is completely up to you, and really doesn't matter.

+Woo, you're done!
+Now organizing GitHub notifications, after you subscribe to something on GitHub, is as easy as making a label and adding it to your rules YAML.

 For more help, see verbose instructions below.